github/opensourcefriday/README.md

 ./script/server
 ```

-This should get you started with a local copy of this project on your local machine.
-Otherwise, if things don't go well.
-No worries!
-You can follow the following instructions to install all dependencies and setup a local server.
+This should get you started with a this project on your machine.
+Otherwise, no worries!
+You can use the following instructions to install all dependencies and setup a local server.

 First, you'll need to install Ruby.
 We recommend using the excellent [rbenv](https://github.com/rbenv/rbenv),
 and [ruby-build](https://github.com/rbenv/ruby-build)